glurp/dsl-gtk/README.md

 main thread context.
 A Ruiby delegate is provided in Kernel module for support multi-threading

 A Queue is polled by main-window thread :
-* main window poll Queue , messagers are proc to be instance_eval() in the main window context
+* main window poll Queue , messages are proc to be instance_eval() in the main window context
-* everywere, a thread can invoke ```invoke_gui {ruiby code}```. this send to the main queue the proc, which will be evaluated asynchroniously
+* everywhere, a thread can invoke ```invoke_gui {ruiby code}```. this send to the main queue the proc, which will be evaluated asynchronously

 instance_eval is avoided in ruiby.
 He is used only for thread invoker : gui_invoke().